Freiburg im Breisgau: Points of interest

-Because of its scenic beauty, relatively warm and sunny climate, and easy access to the Black Forest, Freiburg is a hub for regional tourism.
-In 2010, Freiburg was voted as the Academy of Urbanism's European City of the Year in recognition of the exemplary sustainable urbanism it has implemented over the past several decades.
+Because of its scenery, relatively warm and sunny climate, and easy access to the Black Forest, Freiburg is a hub for regional tourism.
+In 2010, Freiburg was voted as the Academy of Urbanism's European City of the Year in recognition of the exemplary sustainable urbanism it had implemented over the preceding decades.

 The longest cable car run in Germany, which is 3.6 km long, runs from Günterstal up to a nearby mountain called Schauinsland.

 The city has an unusual system of gutters (called Freiburg Bächle) that run throughout its centre.
 These Bächle, once used to provide water to fight fires and feed livestock, are constantly flowing with water diverted from the Dreisam.
 They were never intended to be used for sewage, and even in the Middle Ages such use could lead to harsh penalties.
 During the summer, the running water provides natural cooling of the air, and offers a pleasant gurgling sound.
 It is said that if one accidentally falls or steps into a Bächle, they will marry a Freiburger, or 'Bobbele'.

 The Augustinerplatz is one of the central squares in the old city.
 Formerly the location of an Augustinian monastery that became the Augustiner Museum in 1921, it is now a popular social space for Freiburg's younger residents.
 It has a number of restaurants and bars, including the local brewery 'Feierling', which has a Biergarten.
 On warm summer nights, hundreds of students gather here.

 At the centre of the old city is the Münsterplatz or Cathedral Square, Freiburg's largest square.
-A farmers market is held here every day except Sundays.
+A farmers' market is held here every day except Sundays.
 This is the site of Freiburg's Münster, a gothic minster cathedral constructed of red sandstone, built between 1200 and 1530 and noted for its towering spire.